Best Song Ever: In popular culture

 Musicians such as Gabrielle Aplin and The Vamps have covered "Best Song Ever".
 "Weird Al" Yankovic also covered the song as part of his polka medley "NOW That's What I Call Polka!" for his 2014 album Mandatory Fun.
-In the 100th episode of Mad, there's a sketch where One Direction watches the show and sings a parody of "Best Song Ever" calling it the worst show ever.
-"Best Song Ever" was also covered by Munch's Make Believe Band, the fictional band featured in Chuck E. Cheese's restaurants, in the Fall of 2014.
+In the 100th episode of Mad, there is a sketch where One Direction watches the show and sings a parody of "Best Song Ever" calling it the worst show ever.
+"Best Song Ever" was also covered by Munch's Make Believe Band, the fictional band featured in Chuck E. Cheese's restaurants, in the fall of 2014.